 Dave’s House Party — Built to last

-Dave’s House Party will bring together a room built with intention—Central Florida leaders in housing, healthcare, and philanthropy, all coming together around solutions designed to stand the test of time.
-Guests will be led through a mission-centered experience—from a hosted cocktail reception to a thoughtfully curated dinner and program.
+A spotlight of the evening is the presentation of the annual Dr. Joel C. Hunter Legacy Award, recognizing leadership that advances mental health, housing, and long-term stability in our community.
+This year, we are honored to recognize Jonathan and Nancy Wolf of Wendover Housing Partners whose work in affordable housing reflects the very spirit of the award and the Built to Last theme.
+The program will hosted by WESH News Anchor, Christina Watkins.
 Throughout the night stories and connections come together to reinforce what it means to build not just for today, but for what comes next.
-A highlight of the evening is the presentation of the annual Dr. Joel C. Hunter Legacy Award, recognizing leadership that advances mental health, housing, and long-term stability in our community.
-This year, we are honored to recognize Jonathan and Nancy Wolf of Wendover Housing Partners—whose work in affordable housing reflects the very spirit of the award and the Built to Last theme.
-The program will hosted by WESH News Anchor, Christina Watkins.

 The 2026 Dr. Joel C. Hunter Legacy Award